 Infertility affects approximately 1 out of every 6 couples.
 An infertility diagnosis is given to a couple who are unable to conceive over the course of one year.
 When the problem lies with the male partner it is referred to as male infertility.
 Male infertility factors contribute to approximately 30% of all infertility cases, and male infertility alone accounts for approximately one-fifth of all infertility cases.

 1. The most common causes of male infertility are related to sperm — usually problems with sperm count and the quality of that sperm.
 Sperm-related problems include:

 - Low sperm count

-- Sperm that are not formed correctly
+- Sperm that is not formed correctly

 - Seminal fluid that is too thick — sperm can’t move around in it very easily